nequalszero/SearchTesting/README.md

 The database is seeded with fake outdoor industry products, with most products having 10-20 tags.
 The activerecord-import gem is used for batch insertion to speed up the seeding process.

+Note that the back end is completely separate from the front end in this project, and there are no Rails controllers.

 ## Goal

 Compare the differences in search query times for Postgresql hstore, jsonb, and array column data types against multi-table relations.